Skip to Content

 Would you like a reminder of this recipe for Mexican lettuce wraps?
 Just pin this image to one of your cooking boards on Pinterest so that you can easily find it later.

-Yield: 6 taco lettuce wraps
+Yield: 6 taco beef lettuce wraps

-Beef Taco Lettuce Wraps
+Beef Taco Lettuce Wraps - Light, Healthy Take on a Traditional Taco

-These healthy beef taco lettuce wraps are easy to prepare and offer a low-carb twist on traditional beef tacos.
+These healthy beef lettuce wraps are easy to prepare and offer a low-carb twist on traditional beef tacos.

 Prep Time 5 minutes